daniel-ilett/blog/_posts/2019-05-15-tut1-5-smo-retro.md

 idnum: 8
 ---

 This tutorial explores the retro console shaders found in Snapshot Mode, which emulate the look and feel of the Nintendo Entertainment System (NES), Super NES (SNES), and Game Boy (GB).
-We will look into the colour transformations involved and implement an effect that makes the image appear as if it is being displayed on an old-style CRT screen.
+We will explore the colour transformations involved and implement an effect that makes the image appear as if it is being displayed on an old-style CRT screen.

 <hr/>